-An individual can qualify as a candidate for a position as a pledged PLEO delegate by filing a statement of candidacy and statement of presidential preference for a singular candidate with the State Party by 10:00 a.m., May 29, 2020.

-The presidential preference of a candidate for PLEO delegate may be modified by submitting an updated statement of candidacy before the deadline.
+An individual can qualify as a candidate for a position as a pledged PLEO delegate by filing a statement of candidacy and statement of presidential preference for a singular candidate with the State Party by 10:00 a.m., May 29, 2020. delegate may be modified by submitting an updated statement of candidacy before the deadline.
 Because this deadline is prior to the election of district-level delegates, candidates may indicate their intent to run in any combination of delegate categories: district-level, pledged PLEO, or at-large.
 Any pledged PLEO eligible candidate elected at the district-level will become ineligible to run in additional categories.
-If a pledged

-PLEO-eligible candidate runs, and is not elected at the district level, he or she is still able to run as a pledged PLEO, provided they re-file their intent with the State Party by 4:00 p.m., May 30, 2020.
+If a pledged PLEO-eligible candidate runs, and is not elected at the district level, he or she is still able to run as a pledged PLEO, provided they re-file their intent with the State Party by 4:00 p.m., May 30, 2020.